nelson54/javaminion/Readme.md

 - [ ] Replay - Add copy button to play a game from a state against AI players.
 - [ ] Don't allow players to watch games while IN_PROGRESS.
 - [ ] Add card lookup [https://github.com/cypressf/dominion/blob/master/cards.json]
+- [ ] Move from Jenkins to GitLab CI

 ## Done
 - [x] Show number of cards in opponents hand.